-Make sure you have a week's supply of nonperishable food, water and medical items for your family.
-For a Disaster Check List Click Here
+Make sure you have a week's supply of non- perishable food, water and medical items for your family.
+For more information visit: dem.nv.gov/preparedness/

 STEP 10: SHARE YOUR PLAN

 Let your family, friends and coworkers know of your disaster plan.
 Make sure they know how to reach you to check on you.
 Have an out-of-town family member or friend as a point of contact.